 Cleburne, Texas 76033

-If the investigation of a complaint reveals it is true and should be sustained against an employee, the department will notify the employee of the finding.
+If the investigation of a complaint reveals evidence to prove the allegation of misconduct is true and should be sustained against an employee, the department will notify the employee of the finding.
 Depending on the nature of the violation, one or more of the following actions may be taken:

 - Counsel with the employee